 On Sunbather

 And we're back to the despairing music.
 Deafheaven's one of the few bands I came across organically from an opening performance they did for Anthrax back in 2015.
 I actually really enjoyed their New Bermuda album they were touring for at the time, but little did I know the band had an even more grandiose project they had whipped up two years prior, and it only took me three years to discover it.
 On a summer evening after my freshman year in university, I took an impromptu trip to the Albany Bulb to do some soul-searching, or maybe just get away from my life for a little while.
 I can't remember what compelled me to give Sunbather a whirl, I just remember being suspended in absolute awe, every, single, minute of the album.
 I had once described Sunbather as being "what I imagine it's like to come to terms with your own death," and honestly I still think that's an apt description.
 Their signature blackgaze style, fusing black metal and shoegaze characteristics, presented on this album was a wild and ambitious idea that they somehow managed to pull off with flying colors.
-Dense walls of noise interupted by spoken word samples and clean guitar interludes bring forth this overwhelming prescence of searing bliss.
-I almost always play this album in its entirety every time I want to hear it because it doesn't feel right to _not_ immerse myself in the tapestry of the tracklist, seamlessly woven together in each subsequent song.
-George Clarke's icy shrieks bleeds so well into the album's dreamy atmosphere that it makes me feel as though I'm flashing through a blurred slideshow of my memories, or a dream.
+Dense walls of noise interrupted by spoken word samples and clean guitar interludes bring forth this overwhelming presence of searing bliss.
+I almost always play this album in its entirety every time I want to hear it because it doesn't feel right to not immerse myself in the tapestry of the tracklist, seamlessly woven together in each subsequent song.
+George Clarke's icy shrieks bleed so well into the album's dreamy atmosphere that it makes me feel as though I'm flashing through a blurred slideshow of my memories, or a dream.
 And I wish the dream never ended.

 5/55.
 Sufjan Stevens - Carrie and Lowell